Yzen90/dynaflare/README.md

 # DynaFlare
-## Simple IPv4 DDNS client for Cloudflare
+#### Simple IPv4 DDNS client for Cloudflare.
+Works on the Raspberry Pi!

 ### 1. Obtaining DynaFlare